 3. Change the Question, Change the Outcome

-As you fine tune your resolutions list this year, instead of asking “What do I want to do or accomplish this year?” – try asking yourself “Who do I want to be this year or what do I want to experience?”
-This may appear to be a subtle shift, however the answer may surprise you.
+As you fine tune your resolutions list this year, instead of asking “what do I want to do or accomplish this year?” try asking yourself “who do I want to be this year or what do I want to experience?”
+While this may appear to be a subtle shift in mindset, the answer you glean from it may surprise you.

 4. Figure Out Where Your Roadblocks Are

 Now is a great time to get clear on what is not working for you in your life.
 Are you feeling stuck?
 Frustrated?
 Uninspired?
 While mentally revisiting these areas of your life may not be overly pleasant – emotional insights and treasures lie hidden within.
-Resolving to address what is not working in your life can free up tremendous energy for you to focus on what you really want to be accomplishing, as well as the areas that are working.
+Resolving to address what is not working in your life can free up tremendous amounts of energy for you to focus on what you really wish to create and accomplish, thereby setting you up for success.

 5. Give Yourself Permission

 Constantly striving for perfection can become exhausting over time – try striving for excellence instead.
 Allow yourself to make mistakes as this will be your fastest path to continued learning and growth.
 Remember to recommit even in the face of a stumble – imperfect action is always better than perfection paralysis.
 As you set out to accomplish all of your goals for 2016, remember to enjoy and savor the experience.
 Give yourself room to breathe.
 And as a gentle reminder – don’t take yourself too seriously… There is tremendous value in maintaining and cultivating a sense of “play” in your life.
 This will help you achieve the results you desire more quickly.